maritiren/secure-coding/code_review/code_review_resources.md

 ## Grep for bugs
 To find low-hanging fruits, grepping after known vulnerable functions or other patterns might help disclose vulnerable code.
-The snippet below shows how to grep for usage of the `system` function:
+The snippet below shows how to grep for usage of the `system` function in PHP:
 ```
 $ grep -R 'system\(\$_' *
 ```